+• Case Revitalizing Dell

-- Reading: M. Porter.
-"What is Strategy?"
-Harvard Business Review, November-December 1996 - Case: Revitalizing Dell - 1.
-What are some of the key choices Dell made in how it competed to distinguish it from its primary competitors in the 1990's? - 2.
+- 1. What are some of the key choices Dell made in how it competed to distinguish it from its primary competitors in the 1990's? - 2.
 Prior to the recent efforts by competitors to match Dell (circa 1997), how big was Dell's competitive advantage?
 See if you can use the numbers in the case and reasonable estimates to quantify the advantage on a per-PC basis.
 How has Dell used this advantage in the market?
 (Think about the customer willingness to pay.) - 3.
 Why was it hard for competitors to respond to the challenge posed by Dell's competitive advantage in the 1990's? - 4.
 How can you explain Dell challenges in recent years?

-Class 7: Resources and Firm Capabilities (Mon 11/22)
+Class 7: Resources and Firm Capabilities Positioning and Competitive Advantage (Mon 11/21)